Water leaks can waste water 24 hours a day, 7 days a week and cost you hundreds of dollars each year.

 This is an easy, inexpensive fix that is available from your local plumbing retailer.

-Note: If you have any difficulty, we recommend you contact a licensed plumber.
+Note: If you have any difficulty, we recommend you contact a plumber.

 Fix those leaks immediately

-Plumbing leaks can waste water every day.
-In many cases, fixture replacement parts are inexpensive, pay for themselves quickly, and can be installed by do-it-yourselfers or plumbing professionals.
+Water leaks can waste water every day.
+In many cases, fixture replacement parts are inexpensive, pay for themselves quickly, and can be installed by yourself or plumbing professionals.

 Every drop counts!

 It is important to check for leaks at least once every three months.
 Since you receive a utility bill every three months, use your bill as a reminder to check for leaks.